Strimmer Wound Hedgehog

-On Saturday 24th 2020 (May Bank Holiday) I received a hedgehog in the afternoon that had been badly injured by a strimmer right across the top of his neck.
-The people who brought him to me had been out for a walk and had found him lying on the path, had they not brought him he would have died as he was severely shocked and cold.
-This was a very nasty wound and was covered in dried blood.
-Our vet's practice was closed so I had to treat him myself, first he had some pain relief and fluids then I set about cleaning the wound carefully.
-I removed a couple of broken prickles that were in the wound, sprayed it with some wound spray and then squeezed Hydrogel into the wound, this keeps everything moist.
-The hedgehog was in a shocked state so he was put on a heat pad.
+In the afternoon of Saturday 24th 2020 (May Bank Holiday) I received a hedgehog that had been badly injured by a strimmer across the top of his neck.
+The people who brought him to me had been out for a walk and had found him lying on the path, had they not brought him he would have died because he was severely shocked and cold.
+The wound was nasty, covered in dried blood.
+Our vet's practice was closed so I had to treat him myself, first he had some pain relief and fluids to rehydrate him then I set about cleaning the wound carefully.
+I removed a couple of broken prickles that were in the wound, sprayed it with some wound spray and then applied Hydrogel to keep the wound moist.
+The hedgehog was in a shocked state so I placed him on a heat pad.

 In the morning he was looking a bit brighter and had eaten some food.
-The wound showed two clear patches of infection, this was then flushed with warm sterile water and Manuka honey squeezed in.
-This is very good at bringing out the infection.
-During the week he had pain relief each morning and an Antibiotic on his food at night.
-The wound was also checked daily and treated if necessary, his appetite picked up and the wound gradually began to close up which was great to see.
-I also sent an email to my vet to tell her my course of treatment which she was happy with.
+The wound showed two clear patches of infection, which was then flushed with warm sterile water followed by an application of Manuka honey.
+The honey works well in drawing out the infection.
+During the week the hedgehog had pain relief each morning and an antibiotic on his food at night.
+The wound was also checked daily and treated if necessary.
+His appetite picked up and the wound gradually began to close.
+I emailed my vet to tell her my course of treatment with which she concurred.

 Several weeks later the hedgehog was released in a much safer location.